ace-subido/ace-subido.github.com/src/_posts/2019-10-21-fix-rails-logger-silence-making-logs-completely-silent.md

 Thread 2 finishes                                (level 0)
 ```

 The way to solve this would be to instantiate use new Logger instead of mutating a singleton Logger.
+Or to use something like blouson to filter out logs if it's that important